-Tempo Australia Limited is domiciled in Australia as the parent entity of the consolidated entity.
+Tempo Australia Limited is domiciled in Australia.

 The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards (including Australian Accounting Interpretations) of the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
 The entity is a for-profit entity for financial reporting purposes under Australian Accounting Standards.